Hero Myth

 Dig deeper with Sebastian →

-Jung illustrates the ongoing vitality of the hero myth's archetypal pattern by identifying its structural echo in a contemporary cultural event, demonstrating the archetype's persistence in secular modernity.
+Jung illustrates the archetypal persistence of the hero myth by identifying its structural pattern in contemporary events, demonstrating the myth’s capacity to animate modern symbolic experience.

 Jung, Carl Gustav, Man and His Symbols, 1964aside